 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2016 Summer Olympics will be held in Rio de Janeiro and will run from August 5-21.
+The 2020 Summer Olympics will be held in Tokyo and will run from Friday, July 24 to Sunday, August 9.
 Here is our full TV Guide on how to watch every event at the Olympic Games in Australia.

-The Games will be broadcast by the Seven Network, who will spread the coverage over their three television channels.
-Between Channel Seven, 7Mate and 7Two, more than 900 hours of Olympic footage will be shown on free-to-air TV over the course of the Games, at an average of more than 50 hours per day.
+As was the case during the last Olympics, the upcoming 2020 Games in Tokyo will be broadcast by the Seven Network, who will spread the coverage over their three television channels.
+Between Channel Seven, 7Mate and 7Two, it’s expected that once again, more than 900 hours of Olympic footage will be shown on free-to-air TV over the course of the Games, at an average of more than 50 hours per day.

-We know that there will be over 900 hours of Olympics content broadcast on free-to-air television via the three channels mentioned above, but exactly what event will be on at any time we strongly recommend you look at our comprehensive events guide for the Rio Olympics, which has every single event and its Australian starting time.
-A printable version of this page can be found by following this link.
+It’s anticipated that there will be over 900 hours of Olympics content broadcast on free-to-air television via the three channels mentioned above, but exactly what event will be on at any time is unknown.

 And remember, The Roar will have comprehensive highlights of the Olympics every day at Roar TV.